gardener/gardener/docs/concepts/gardenlet.md

 | `gardener-scheduler` | `kube-scheduler` |
 | `gardenlet` | `kubelet` |

-Similarly to how the `kube-scheduler` of Kubernetes finds an appropriate node for newly created pods, the `gardener-scheduler` of Gardener finds an appropriate seed cluster to host the control plane for newly ordered clusters.
+Similar to how the `kube-scheduler` of Kubernetes finds an appropriate node for newly created pods, the `gardener-scheduler` of Gardener finds an appropriate seed cluster to host the control plane for newly ordered clusters.
 By providing multiple seed clusters for a region or provider, and distributing the workload,